decretist/Dissertation/Chapter3/chapter3.markdown

 specific sections I used as case studies (C. 24 and C.11 q.3)."
 (Anders Winroth, email to Paul Evans, 18 May 2021).

+[16] Cite Winroth's dissertation, 345, where he appears open to the possibility that D.63 d.p.c.34 is an interpolation, without commiting to it.
+Winroth ultimately accepted the argument of Rudolf Wiegand (†1998) that the interpolation hypothesis is a slippery slope---once you start rejecting problematic passages because they are inconvenient (chronologically or otherwise), there is no obvious place to stop.

-[16] See Winroth, “Where Gratian Slept,” August 2013.
+[17] See Winroth, “Where Gratian Slept,” August 2013.
 The article expands on a presentation given by Winroth at the Fourteenth International Congress of Medieval Canon Law, Toronto, 2012.

-[17] See Melodie H. Eichbauer, “Gratian’s Decretum and the Changing Historiographical Landscape,” *History Compass* 11, no. 12 (December 2013): 1111–25 for a good recent overview of these debates.
+[18] See Melodie H. Eichbauer, “Gratian’s Decretum and the Changing Historiographical Landscape,” *History Compass* 11, no. 12 (December 2013): 1111–25 for a good recent overview of these debates.

-[18] Carlos Larrainzar in (“El Borrador de la ’Concordia’ de Graciano:
+[19] Carlos Larrainzar in (“El Borrador de la ’Concordia’ de Graciano:
 Sankt Gallen, Stiftsbibliothek MS 673 (=Sg),” *Ius Ecclesiae: Rivista Internazionale di Diritto Canonico* 11, no. 3 (1999): 593–666), 601,
 describes Sg as having "poco menos de 1,050 *auctoritates* y en torno a